Advertiser Disclosure

 • 8 Regional Upgrades can be used for cash or award tickets to secure a 1-cabin upgrade in advance on any route where you would ordinarily be able to upgrade via the traditional Medallion Complimentary Upgrade process, including to Delta One.

 • 2 Global and 4 Regional Upgrades combine the best of both long-haul and regional travel.
-For those elites that only maybe travel internationally once a year (cash or award ticket), they can use the Global Upgrades and then use the Regional Upgrades for domestic travel.
+Those elites who may only travel internationally once a year (cash or award ticket) can use the Global Upgrades and then use the Regional Upgrades for domestic travel.

-• Delta Sky Club Executive Membership allows for you to access the Sky Club for yourself and 2 other guests, but comes at a premium as you need to use 2 Choice Benefits.
+• Delta Sky Club Executive Membership allows you to access the Sky Club for yourself and 2 other guests, but it comes at a premium as you need to use 2 Choice Benefits.

-• 25,000 bonus miles are traditionally good for a one-way domestic first class ticket, or a few one-way economy class tickets, however, the number of miles will vary since Delta employs dynamic award pricing.
+• 35,000 bonus miles are traditionally good for a one-way domestic first class ticket or a few one-way economy class tickets.
+However, the number of miles will vary since Delta employs dynamic award pricing.

-• The $250 Delta travel voucher is good for those that want to reduce the amount of personal spend on Delta travel but comes as one of the least valuable benefits.
+• The $350 Delta travel voucher is suitable for those who want to reduce personal spending on Delta travel but comes as one of the least valuable benefits.

-• Gifting Delta Gold Medallion status, which comes with SkyTeam Elite Plus, can be useful, but only if the person receiving the status would ordinarily fly enough to make use of the benefits.
+• Gifting Delta Gold Medallion status, which comes with SkyTeam Elite Plus, can be useful, but only if the person receiving the status would ordinarily fly enough to use the benefits.

-• The $500 Delta Vacations Experience provides a nice savings off of a vacation package, though you’ll need to use Delta Vacations, which can be a bit clunky since it combines airfare with hotel.
+• The $500 Delta Vacations Experience provides savings on a vacation package, though you’ll need to use Delta Vacations, which can be a bit clunky since it combines airfare with a hotel.

 Unlimited Complimentary Upgrades ($1,500 Value)